vuejs/eslint-plugin-vue/README.md

 ### Single File Components

-Eslint only targets `.js` files by default.
+ESLint only targets `.js` files by default.
 You must include the `.vue` extension using [the `--ext` option](https://eslint.org/docs/user-guide/configuring#specifying-file-extensions-to-lint) or a glob pattern.

 Examples: